-A month has gone by since the last earnings report for First Republic Bank (FRC).
-Shares have added about 0.7% in that time frame, outperforming the S&P 500.
+It has been about a month since the last earnings report for First Republic Bank (FRC).
+Shares have added about 11.4% in that time frame, outperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is First Republic Bank due for a pullback?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.